 How to Get Stains Out of Your Pants

-Whether it’s a bit of spotting or a serious spillage, worry no more, new remüvie Intimate Stain Remover by &SISTERS is here to help.
-Whilst we may not be able to erase the memory of your worst period leak, but we can help "remüvie" any reminders of it on your favourite pants!
+Whether it’s a bit of spotting or a serious spillage, our remüvie Intimate Stain Remover is here to help.
+Whilst we may not be able to erase the memory of your worst period leak, we can help "remüvie" any reminders of it on your favourite pants.

 Here's our ultimate guide to get rid of the toughest period stains from your favourite items of clothing...